Buzut/serverless-benchmark/README.md

 ### Measurement procedure

-As Cloudflare isolates provide precise access to time and performance (for security reasons explained here), we'll make the measurements including the network round-trip.
+As Cloudflare isolates don't provide precise access to time and performance (for security reasons explained [here](https://developers.cloudflare.com/workers/reference/security-model/#step-1-disallow-timers-and-multi-threading)), we'll make the measurements including the network round-trip.

 Considering a compute tasks that takes at least 10 seconds on average, with all providers tested in the same region (France in my initial run), network latency will be deemed negligible.

-### Tested Platforms:
+### Tested Platforms

 | Platform | Environment | Runtime | Notes |
 |--------|-------------|--------|-------|